MESAHub/mesa-website/08-faq.markdown

 [old-mesasdk]:http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk-old

 (2) Fix the individual compilation errors (there are typically only a handful to work through).

+Older MESA versions (r10398 or earlier) used a compiler flag that treated warnings as errors.
+When warnings are added in newer compiler versions, MESA fails to build.

+These warnings can safely be ignored.
+To stop treating them as errors, edit the file `utils/makefile_header` and delete `-Werror` from `FCwarn`.
+This should resolve error messages of the form `Error: <message> [-Werror=<warning-type>]`, including, but not limited to:

+- `Error: 'time0' may be used uninitialized in this function  [-Werror=maybe-uninitialized]`
+- `Error: Array reference at (1) out of bounds (0 < 1) in loop beginning at (2) [-Werror=do-subscript]`
+- `Error: '__builtin_memset' specified size between 9223372036854775808 and 18446744073709551615 exceeds maximum object size 9223372036854775807 [-Werror=stringop-overflow=]`
+- `Error: Impure function 'is_inf_qp_0d' at (1) might not be evaluated [-Werror=function-elimination]`

-The basic workflow is
+After these warning errors are eliminated, the basic workflow is

 - ./install until an error turns up,
 - cd to that module and edit and ./mk until it compiles, then